PvPClt/project/album_en.md

 **Putin:**

 — Comrades!

 Today is a momentous day.
 Today, we have identified and formulated our third — and most important — goal of the Special Military Operation.
 Thus, from this moment on, I ask you to memorize our three strategic goals in the fight against the fascist Ukrainian regime:

  • Demilitarization

  • Denazification

  • Decolonization (of the Russian language)

 Comrades!

 It is with deep sorrow that I inform you: we have been struck by a catastrophe of cosmic proportions.
-For centuries, the enemy has been weaving a deadly web behind our backs, insidiously and secretly, and we have found ourselves caught in it — completely unexpectedly.
+For centuries, the enemy has been weaving a deadly web behind our backs, insidiously and secretly, and now we have found ourselves caught in it — completely unexpectedly.

 Comrades!

 We pay the utmost attention to protecting our spiritual and family values.
 This is wonderful!
 However, we have completely lost sight of our traditional communicational values.
 Both semantic and phonetic.

-After all, our language — our national treasure — has for centuries has been subjected to predatory raids by the Ukrainian language for centuries!
+After all, our language — our national treasure — has for centuries  been subjected to predatory raids by the Ukrainian language!
 They steal our traditional, primordial Russian words, mutilate them by changing their phonetic form and semantics, and use them in their language without our consent!

 They have stolen our prefixes and endings; they have stolen our nouns, adjectives, and verbs.
 They radically change their meaning; they mangle their pronunciation.
 This is a violation of the copyright of our intellectual property!
-We gave them no permission to do this.
+We gave them no permission to do that.
 This is a criminal offense and grounds for compensation.

 But it is also a desecration of the Russian language.
-It is genocide of our Linguistic heritage.
-It is a  spit in our souls.
-But it is also a desecration of the Russian language.
 It is genocide of our linguistic heritage.
 It is a humiliating spit in our souls.

 Comrades!

 Before me lies a three-volume work compiled by our chief linguist and renowned expert on the Russian language — Vladimir Dal.
-It contains all the original Russian words stolen from our language by the Ukrainian language — words that have been humiliated and insulted, turned into despicable slaves in the service of the communications of the Ukrainian fascist mob.
+It contains all the original Russian words stolen from our language by the Ukrainians — words that have been humiliated and insulted, turned into speechless slaves in the service of the communications of the Ukrainian fascist mob.

 I do not wish to be unsubstantiated, comrades.
 I will give you dozens of examples of how our noble, authentic Russian words have been rudely and unceremoniously raped, violated, and forced into the alien structure of the so-called Ukrainian language.